Generally, an enterprise is allowed to deduct reasonable expenditures that actually have been incurred and are related to the generation of income.

 From 1 January 2017 to 31 December 2019, the extra 50% deduction is increased to 75% for qualified small and medium-sized technology enterprises.

-Asset loss (including bad debt loss) may be deductible in the tax year during which such loss is incurred, provided that supporting documents are submitted to and accepted by the in-charge tax bureau before annual income tax reconciliation filing.
+Asset loss (including bad debt loss) may be deductible in the tax year during which such loss is incurred, provided that supporting documents are maintained for inspection by the in-charge tax bureau.

 Interest on loans generally is tax-deductible.
 For interest expenses on borrowings from non-financial institutions by a non-financial institution, the portion that does not exceed the commercial rate is deductible.
 The tax deduction of interest paid to related parties is subject to the thin capitalisation rule under the CIT law (see the Group taxation section for more information).